-Acronis System Report 157
+Acronis System Report 126

-Acronis Smart Error Reporting 158
+Acronis Smart Error Reporting 127

-Sending feedback for Acronis True Image OEM 158

-How to collect crash dumps 159
+How to collect crash dumps 127

-Acronis Customer Experience Program 159

 9.1 Acronis System Report

 When you contact the product's support team, they usually need information about your system in order to resolve your problem.
 Sometimes getting the information is an inconvenient process and may take a long time.
 The Generate system report tool simplifies the procedure.
 It generates a system report containing all the necessary technical information and allows you to save the information to file.
 When it's necessary, you can attach the created file to your problem description and send it to the product's support team.
 This will simplify and speed up the search for a solution.